zachwolf/monorepo-issue-reduced-test-case/readme.md

 }
 ```

 I've reproduced this result with a silly example package that just returns a yellow string.
+To set up a psuedo `node_modules`, run `npm run setup`.

-At the root repo level run `npm run yellow`, then `cd packages/example && npm run yellow`.
+Then to test, at the root repo level run `npm run yellow` and then `cd packages/example && npm run yellow`.
 As I understand it, both should have called the same executable.
 However, inside a package, it causes an error:

 ```bash
 $ npm run yellow